Rachel-Thu/P2_Banking_Industry/README.md

 # P2_Banking_Industry – Customer Segmentation Project

+## Executive Summary

-This project presents a structured customer segmentation analysis using Microsoft Excel, developed for a fictional banking dataset.
-The goal is to enhance the bank’s understanding of its customer base, support targeted retention strategies, and enable more effective, data-driven business decisions.
+This project delivers a structured customer segmentation analysis using Microsoft Excel on a fictional banking dataset.
+The primary goal is to enhance the bank’s understanding of its diverse customer base to support targeted retention strategies and enable more effective, data-driven business decisions.

+The analysis addresses key challenges faced by the bank, including customer churn, marketing effectiveness, product alignment, personalized service, resource allocation, and profitability optimization.

+These insights provide a strategic foundation for improving customer satisfaction, loyalty, and overall business performance.

 ---

-## Executive Summary
+## Project Objective

-The banking industry faces ongoing challenges including increasing customer churn, suboptimal marketing effectiveness, and limited service personalization.
-This project applies customer segmentation techniques to address these issues by analyzing key demographic and financial data.

-The analysis enables the bank to:
+The project aims to segment the bank’s customers based on demographic and financial data to:

-- Identify and retain high-value customer segments
+- Identify and retain high-value customer segments to reduce attrition
-- Optimize marketing investments through targeted campaigns
+- Tailor marketing campaigns to increase relevance and cross-selling opportunities
-- Align products and services more closely with customer needs
+- Inform product development and improvement aligned with customer needs
+- Enhance customer service personalization and efficiency
-- Allocate resources efficiently across regions and customer groups
+- Allocate resources strategically across branches and regions

-These insights provide a strategic foundation to enhance customer satisfaction, boost retention rates, and improve overall profitability.
+- Maximize profitability by focusing on the most valuable segments

 ---